symbol/symbol-docs/source/concepts/account.rst

   **Filters**

-  Accounts may define a set of smart rules to receive transactions only from an allowed list of addresses.
-Similarly, an account can specify a list of addresses that don’t want to receive transactions from.
+  Accounts may configure a set of smart rules to block announcing or receiving transactions :doc:`given a series of constraints <account-filter>`.

-  When these pair of lists are empty, all accounts can send transactions to the stated account.

-  The same behavior can be applied to allow or block receiving transactions containing a given mosaic id or only allowing sending certain transactions by type.

 **************
 Related guides